mhuda040/PROJECT-2---Disaster-Response-Pipeline/README.md

 ![Screenshot 4 - Results 01](https://user-images.githubusercontent.com/39567971/116820039-f4e77c00-ab40-11eb-953a-d1204be62809.png)

-## About:
+## Acknowledgements:

 This project was prepared as part of the Udacity Data Scientist nanodegree program.
-Data provided by Figure Eight.
-Template codes for Jupyter Notebooks, Data, Models, and App provided by Udacity.
+Special thanks to Figure Eight for providing the data required for the project.
+Additional thanks to Udacity for providing the template codes for Jupyter Notebooks, Data, Models, and App.